vmstio/docs/content/rules/moderation.md

 Examples of clear and obvious might be new accounts or accounts from other servers that:

 * Post links to external sites for pornography, cryptocurrency, gambling, or illegal content.
-* Post in excess, particularly if they appear automated.
+* Posts in excess, particularly if they appear automated.
 * Use excessive mentions or hashtags.

 Please refer to our rules on [Advertising & Excessive Promotion](/rules/spam) for items which might run afoul of this rule but are less clear and obvious.